KiranReddy0808/Pegasus/README.md

 ## Example

-An working example of how it works.
+An example of how it works.
 The below image is returned in the GET call to the service.
 ![Steam Recent Played](https://walrus-app-lrhok.ondigitalocean.app/steam/76561198843410510/summary/svg?color=coral)

 ![Playstation Played](https://walrus-app-lrhok.ondigitalocean.app/psn/me/summary/svg?color=coral)